andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 A COVID-19 order may—
 (a)

-impose different measures for different circumstances and different classes of persons or things:
+impose different measures, including requirements, restrictions, directions, and conditions, for different circumstances and different classes of persons, places, premises, craft, vehicles, or other things:
 (b)

 apply,—
 (i)

-in relation to people, generally to all people in New Zealand or to any specified class of people in New Zealand:
+in relation to persons, generally to all persons in New Zealand or to any person or specified class of persons in New Zealand:
 (ii)

-in relation to things that can be specified under section 11, to any class of those things or to all of those things:
+in relation to places, premises, craft, vehicles, or other things, to any class or to all of them:
 (iii)

 in relation to anything else,—